Codecademy/docs/content/python/concepts/dunder-methods/terms/new/new.md

 ---
 Title: '__new__()'
-Description: 'Static method which creates a new instance of a class.'
+Description: 'Creates a new instance of a class.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'